raymondshiner/simple-weather-app/Instructions.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Note: I did not optionally dockerize the application.

 ## 1. Building/Running the application

 In the project directory, you can run: